More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Move away from electronics (computers, speakers, TVs), large metal objects and magnets

-• If compass is jumpy or inaccurate, calibrate by rotating device in figure-8 motion in the air
+• If the heading is jumpy or wrong, calibrate by rotating the device in a figure-8 motion in the air

-• Note: Magnetic north differs from true geographic north (can vary 0-20° by location)
+• Note: magnetic north differs from true geographic north (declination can vary 0-20° by location); this tool reports magnetic heading

 • Remove magnetic interference sources like bracelets or magnetic watches before use